 Gary in Lake County, Indiana — The American Midwest (Great Lakes)

 Location.
-41° 35.27′ N, 87° 20.572′ W. Marker is in Gary, Indiana, in Lake County.
-Marker is at the intersection of West 15th Avenue and Madison Street, on the right when traveling west on West 15th Avenue.
+41° 35.006′ N, 87° 20.484′ W. Marker is in Gary, Indiana, in Lake County.
+Marker is on Madison Street south of West 19th Avenue, on the left when traveling south.
+Marker if in a red, white, and blue-themed garden with other information-markers about Katie Hall.
 Touch for map.
-Marker is in this post office area: Gary IN 46407, United States of America.
+Marker is at or near this postal address: 1927 Madison St, Gary IN 46407, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on August 10, 2015, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 338 times since then and 9 times this year.
-Photos: 1, 2, 3, 4. submitted on August 10, 2015, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 27, 2022.
+It was originally submitted on July 24, 2022, by Lou Donkle of Valparaiso, Indiana.
+This page has been viewed 107 times since then and 39 times this year.
+Photos: 1, 2, 3. submitted on July 24, 2022, by Lou Donkle of Valparaiso, Indiana. • Devry Becker Jones was the editor who published this page.